josecamachop/FCParser/README.md

 	$ python deparser/deparser.py Example/config/configuration.yaml Example/deparsing_input

-## Installation Requirements
+## Installation

+#### Dependencies

-faaclib requires some python libraries to work properly.
-Before using this tool, install the following packages:
+The *faaclib* library requires some extra python libraries to work properly.
+They are:

 - IPy - Python module for handling IPv4 and IPv6 addresses and networks
-	$ pip install IPy

 - PyYAML - YAML analyzer for Python

+#### How to install

+Running the following command install both the corresponding FCParser modules and the previous mentioned dependencies.

-	$ pip install PyYAML
+	$ python setup.py install

 ## Summary

 The present repository is organized as follows:

-- parser/ 		          Python Module with all of the lib classes and main script to parser process.
+- fcparser/ 		          Python Module with all of the lib classes and main script to parser process.
 - deparser/               Python script for deparsing process.
 - config/                 Empty configuration files.
 - Example/		          Data and configuration for an example example.